cssidy/python-reddit/README.md

 7. Run .py script in the terminal
 8. Refresh browser view to see changes
 9. Enter ctrl+c to stop script

+WARNING: These scripts are not meant for annoying other Reddit users.
+The lenny_bot script is shown to understand how simple spambots generally operate, hopefully shedding light on spammer processes.